-The Campus Coalition Builders organized in 1999 as a result of the Division of Student Affairs Campus Compact Diversity Initiative.
-Team members include staff and faculty from a variety of backgrounds and workstations within the Division and throughout the campus community.
+The OSU Campus Coalition Builders (CCB) group was formed in 1999 in response to the Division of Student Affairs Campus Compact Diversity Initiative.
+Team members include students, staff and faculty from a variety of backgrounds and workstations within the Division and throughout the campus community.

 We are committed to work together to make a positive difference in the community, and to eliminate the negative effects of oppression for all people.
-By listening to every voice, seeking to understand others, and engaging in transformational learning, we will build strong relationships and lasting alliances with those with whom we work and live.
+By listening to every voice, seeking to understand others, and engaging in transformational learning and teaching, we will build strong relationships and lasting alliances with those with whom we work and live.

 1. Guilt is the glue that holds prejudice in place.